-I’ve been using my own laundry detergent for about half a year now and I’m never going back.
-Mind you, When I first found this idea on the web I was completely skeptical but after I read the reviews, I figured that all these people can’t be lying.
+I’ve been using my own laundry detergent for about half a year and I’m never going back.
+Mind you, when I first found this idea on the web I was completely skeptical but after I read the reviews, I figured that all these people can’t be lying.
 So I gave it a shot.

 You will need:

 - Whatever brand of laundry bar soap you prefer